rmrkdao/rmrkdao-spec/entities/proposal.md

 A proposal is an on-chain entity defining the mechanisms and parameters of a poll for a group of NFT holders in one or more collections.

+The keys for all values in the options object must be numeric integers, each less than the MAX_SAFE_INTEGER in javascript (i.e. 9007199254740991) and should not be duplicates of each other.
+The keys cannot contain letters, spaces, or special characters.
+The integer used is otherwise arbitrary.
+Due to `JSON.parse()` behavior, if there are duplicate keys the last duplicate key in the object will be used.

 ```json
 {
   "name": {